|

 and enemies alike, "do you seriously think that I would set

-my own prospective daughtermy son's belovedany task
+my own prospective daughtermy son's belovedany

 For the first time since the meeting began Fingolfin seemed lost

-for words; but his discomfort was interrupted by a light tap at
+for words, but his discomfort was interrupted by a light tap at

 the door.
 Thranduil handed the book to Legolas, crossed to the